Griffan/FASTQuick/Readme.md

 wget -c ftp://gsapubftp-anonymous@ftp.broadinstitute.org/bundle/b37/hapmap_3.3.b37.vcf.gz
 ```

-Please refer to [RESOURCE FILES](#resource-files) for more details.
 Note that you do not need to run FASTQuick on GRCh38 reference because the alignment of FASTQuick will be used only for internal purpose and will provide very similar results regardless of which reference will be used.

 #### Run FASTQuick for Your Own FASTQ Files
 For simplicity, we prepared an all-in-one script to process the whole FASTQuick pipeline or choose any start point of the pipeline (All | AllButIndex | Index | Align | Contamination | Ancestry | Visualize) in one command line.
 ```
 ${FASTQUICK_HOME}/bin/FASTQuick.sh
 --steps All \
 --reference /path/to/hs37d5.fa \
 --dbSNP /path/to/dbsnp132_20101103.vcf.gz \
 --callableRegion /path/to/20141020.strict_mask.whole_genome.bed \
+--candidateVCF /path/to/hapmap_3.3.b37.sites.vcf.gz \
 --index <index.prefix> \
 --output <sample.output.prefix> \
 --fastq1 <sample.input.R1.fastq.gz> \
 --fastq2 <sample.input.R2.fastq.gz> \
---candidateVCF /path/to/hapmap_3.3.b37.sites.vcf.gz \
-[--SVDPrefix ${FASTQUICK_HOME}/resource/1000g.phase3.10k.b37.vcf.gz] \
+[--SVDPrefix ${FASTQUICK_HOME}/resource/1000g.phase3.10k.b37.vcf.gz]
-[--targetRegion <targetRegion.bed>]
 ```
-We denote the git repo home as ${FASTQUICK_HOME}.
+where we denote the git repo home as ${FASTQUICK_HOME}.
 Please replace `/path/to/` the directory that contains the downloaded reference files (or use `.` if everything happened in the same directory).
 You will need to specify the input and output file names denoted as `<...>`.

 **Note** that you only need to build indices once, hence `--steps AllButIndex` should be the preferred option once indices are ready.

-#### Resource Files
+#### Reference Files

-From these resource files, we build index files which can be shared and reused by different samples:
+From these reference files, we build index files which can be shared and reused by different samples:

 **reference genome**(**--reference**) [hs37d5.fa](http://tinyurl.com/jvflzg3)